Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Abstract

 \section{Abstract}

-While current research has shown the importance of Multi-parametric MRI (mpMRI) in diagnosing prostate cancer (PCa), further investigation is needed for how to incorporate the specific structures of the mpMRI data, such as the regional heterogeneity and between-voxel correlation within a subject.
-This paper proposes a machine learning-based method for improved voxel-wise PCa classification by taking into account the unique structures of the data.
-We propose a multi-resolution modeling approach to account for regional heterogeneity, where base learners trained locally at multiple resolutions are combined using the super learner, and account for between-voxel correlation by efficient spatial Gaussian kernel smoothing.
-The method is flexible in that the super learner framework allows implementation of any classifier as the base learner, and can be easily extended to classifying cancer into more sub-categories.
-We describe detailed classification algorithm for the binary PCa status, as well as the ordinal clinical significance of PCa for which a weighted likelihood approach is implemented to enhance the detection of the less prevalent cancer categories.
-We illustrate the advantages of the proposed approach over conventional modeling and machine learning approaches through simulations and application to in vivo data.
+Multi-parametric MRI (mpMRI) is a critical tool in prostate cancer (PCa) diagnosis and management.
+To further advance the use of mpMRI in patient care, computer aided diagnostic methods are under continuous development for supporting/supplanting standard radiological interpretation.
+While voxel-wise PCa classification models are the gold standard, few of any approaches have incorporated the inherent structure of the mpMRI data, such as spatial heterogeneity and between-voxel correlation, into PCa classification.
+We propose a machine learning-based method to fill in this gap.
+Our method uses an ensemble learning approach to capture regional heterogeneity in the data, where classifiers are developed at multiple resolutions and combined using the super learner algorithm, and further account for between-voxel correlation through a Gaussian kernel smoother.
+It allows any type of classifier to be the base learner and can be extended to further classify PCa sub-categories.
+We introduce the algorithms for binary PCa classification, as well as for classifying the ordinal clinical significance of PCa for which a weighted likelihood approach is implemented to improve the detection of less prevalent cancer categories.
+The proposed method has shown important advantages over conventional modeling and machine learning approaches in simulations and application to our motivating patient data.